arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 }
 ```

 A plugin takes its input as a file, but because it runs as a container, it looks for the input file in the context of the container.
-This means you either need to bind-mount the input file to the container, or as in this example pipe the input value to the plugin's file input.
+This means you either need to bind-mount the input file to the container, or, as in this example, pipe the input value to the plugin's file input.

 ```yaml title="input.yaml"
 name: